compayser/cogmapoptimizer/examples/Example3_en.md

 Exploring these strategies and demonstrating the corresponding results is the purpose of this test case.

-Strategies mean the use of ìfiltersî that make it possible to obtain an answer from the resulting fuzzy probabilistic cognitive map that is convenient for human perception (that is, a regular fuzzy cognitive map).
+Strategies mean the use of ‚Äúfilters‚Äù that make it possible to obtain an answer from the resulting fuzzy probabilistic cognitive map that is convenient for human perception (that is, a regular fuzzy cognitive map).

 ### 1.2 Strategies for generating final data